Mole bleeding is natural when the mole is being surgically removed.

 The bleeding sometimes takes a short period of several minutes.

-Other times the bleeding may take a long time from an hour to few hours nonstop.
+Other times the bleeding may take a long time from an hour to a few hours non-stop.

 The healing of the cut from the bleeding might take a long period of time if this ever happens to you it is necessary to visit your doctor in order to make sure that it is not a sign of skin cancer.